FirstLink Care and Support (formerly FirstLink Suicide Support Services)

 Program Overview: FirstLink

-Care Contacts is based out of Fargo, North Dakota, but serves the entire state, as well
+Care and Support, based out of Fargo, North Dakota, serves the state of North Dakota and parts of

 and services designed to prevent suicide, including community education and outreach, suicide prevention

-training for professionals and organizations, and a variety of evidence-based training programs, including
+training for professionals and organizations, and evidence-based training programs.

-The suicide follow-up services have been in place since 2012 and more than 8,000 outgoing calls were made to individuals in 2018 alone.
-For individuals in rural areas, in particular, the service helps to fill an important gap if people live far from mental health services.
+The suicide prevention follow-up services have been in place since 2012.
+FirstLink has made more than 8,000 calls on average in any given year.
+For individuals in rural areas, the service helps fill an important gap in availability of and wait times for mental health services.
 Call specialists are also well-trained to know when to involve first responders if they cannot ensure an individual's safety.
-FirstLink's services are funded by a variety of grants and from the state, and are offered free of charge to community members.
+FirstLink's services are funded by a variety of grants and state funds and are a free service to community members.

-Read about FirstLink Caring Contacts in RHIhub's Rural Health Models and Innovations.
+Read more about the FirstLink Care and Support program in our Rural Health Models and Innovations section.